Dylan-Joyn/uca_course_registration/src/docs/ARCHITECTURE.md

 ### Short Overview
 **This document contains the package layout of the code.
-The code is seperated into their separate packages with their own responsibilities.**
+The code is seperated into their separate packages with their own responsibilities.
+The project applies Clean Design and SOLID principles to separate functionality into distinct packages with clear responsibilities.**